 Through the practice of yoga, we can find stillness and clarity, experiencing and embracing the moment for what it really is and not what we perceive it to be.
-We can be open to whatever presents itself allowing us to observe and fully participating in the moment and we may find that even the simplest of things become enhanced.
+We can be open to whatever presents itself allowing us to observe and fully participate in the moment, and we may find that even the simplest of things become enhanced.

 What does it mean to be patient?